 One final – but important – note: As explained above, unless and until a person who has been placed on deferred adjudication for a felony offense receives a release from all penalties and disabilities which resulted therefrom, that person will be considered to be a convicted felon for purposes of possessing firearms.
 As such, not only will the deferred adjudication create a permanent bar to being issued a Texas concealed handgun license (CHL), the seemingly simple act of applying for a CHL could be used as a basis for a new criminal prosecution, one which would allege the unlawful possession of a firearm by a felon, as successful completion of the CHL course necessarily requires a student to physically possess and demonstrate proficiency with a handgun.

-Lapin Law Offices, P.C.
+Lapin Law Group, P.C.

-Disclaimer: The information contained in this publication is provided by Lapin Law Offices, P.C., for informational purposes only and, shall not constitute legal advice or create an attorney-client relationship.
+Disclaimer: The information contained in this publication is provided by Lapin Law Group, P.C., for informational purposes only and, shall not constitute legal advice or create an attorney-client relationship.
 The laws and interpretation of laws discussed herein may not accurately reflect the law in the reader’s jurisdiction.
 Do not rely on the information contained in this publication for any purpose.
 If you have a specific legal question, please consult with an attorney in your jurisdiction who is competent to assist you.